marijnh/Eloquent-JavaScript/10_modules.md

 {{index dependency, "circular dependency", "require function"}}

-A
-tricky subject in dependency management is circular dependencies, where module A depends on B, and B also depends on A. Many module systems simply forbid this. ((CommonJS)) modules allow a limited form: it works as long as the modules do not replace their default `exports` object with another value and start accessing each other's interface only after they finish loading.
+A circular dependency is a situation where module A depends on B, and B also, directly or indirectly, depends on A. Many module systems simply forbid this because, whichever order you choose for loading such modules, you can't make sure that each module's dependencies have been loaded before it runs.

+((CommonJS modules)) allow a limited form of cyclic dependencies.
+As long as the modules do not replace their default `exports` object, and don't access each other's interface until after they finish loading, cyclic dependencies are okay.

-Can you think of a way in which support for this feature could be implemented?
-Look back to the definition of `require` and consider what the function would have to do to allow this.
+The `require` function given [earlier in this chapter](10_modules.html#require) supports this type of dependency cycles.
+Can you see how it handles them?
+What would go wrong when a module in a cycle _does_ replace its default `exports` object?

 {{hint

 {{index overriding, "circular dependency", "exports object"}}

-The trick
-is to add the `exports` object created for a module to `require`'s ((cache)) _before_ actually running the module.
-This means the module will not yet have had a chance to override `module.exports`, so we do not know whether it may want to export some other value.
-After loading, the cache object is overridden with `module.exports`, which may be a different value.

-But if in the course of loading the module, a second module is loaded that asks for the first module, its default `exports` object, which is likely still empty at this point, will be in the cache, and the second module will receive a reference to it.
-If it doesn't try to do anything with the object until the first module has finished loading, things will work.
+The trick is that `require` adds modules to its cache _before_ it starts loading the module.
+That way, if any `require` call from inside the module tries to load it again, it is already known, and the current interface will be returned, rather than trying to load the module again, which would eventually overflow the stack.

+If a module overwrites its `module.exports` value, any other module that has already loaded it before it finished loading will have gotten hold of the default interface object, rather than the proper interface value.

 hint}}